kien5436/You-Dont-Know-JS/up & going/ch1.md

 The function `printAmount(..)` takes a parameter that we call `amt`.
 The function `formatAmount()` returns a value.
 Of course, you can also combine those two techniques in the same function.

-Functions are often used for code that you plan to call multiple times, but they can also be useful just to organize related bits of code into named collections, even if you only plan to call them once.
+Functions are often used for mã that you plan to call multiple times, but they can also be useful just to organize related bits of mã into named collections, even if you only plan to call them once.

 Consider: